Key Takeaways

 AI-powered Copilot

 Microsoft Copilot (in Windows, Azure, or Microsoft 365) can now explain error codes.
-You can ask it any question, such as “What does error code 0x80070005 mean in Windows Update?”
-The Microsoft Copilot program will provide you with quick diagnoses and solution steps.
+You can ask, “What does error code 0x80070005 mean in Windows Update?” and it will provide quick diagnoses and solution steps.

 Microsoft Email Error Codes: SMTP and Authentication Failures